 - Dr. Marie-Christine Koop (French Graduate Advisor and Director of the Summer Graduate Institute)

 - Dr. Lawrence Williams

 - Dr. Christophe Chaguinian (French Graduate Advisor)

-- Ms. Laetitia Knight, Senior Lecturer (Faculty Sponsor of the French Honor Society)
+- Ms. Laetitia Knight, Principal Lecturer (Faculty Sponsor of the French Honor Society)

 - Ms. Sophie Morton, Principal Lecturer (Coordinator of Elementary and Intermediate French; Director of the Cooperative Education/Internship Program)